phalcon/documentation/docs/routing.md

 );
 ```

-## Trailing Slashes
+## Dealing with extra/trailing slashes
 Sometimes a route could be accessed with extra/trailing slashes.
-The extra slashes will produce a not-found status in the dispatcher, which is not what we want.
-You can set up the router to automatically remove the slashes from the end of handled route.
+Those extra slashes would lead to produce a not-found status in the dispatcher.
+You can set up the router to automatically remove the slashes from the end of handled route:

 ```php
 <?php